 In this program, students not only expand their scientific and environmental knowledge, they also achieve personal growth through increased confidence.
 They learn how to work independently as well as effectively in a team setting.
 Each year, we conduct sessions at Hemingway, Hailey, Alturas and Bellevue Elementary, and at Wood River Middle School.

 Read about 2017 sessions of Science After School here.

 Tuesdays, October 9 – November 13, 2018

 Bellevue Elementary School

-Hailey Elementary School to be announced in April 2018.
+Hailey Elementary School session to be announced in April 2019.

 To register your student, contact Alisa McGowan, ERC Program Director, at (208) 726-4333 or firstname.lastname@example.org.